citp/privacy-policy-historical/s/st/sto/stockopedia.co.uk.md

 We will take reasonable technical and organisational precautions to prevent the loss, misuse or alteration of your personal information.

-Personal information comprised in media uploaded to the website will, of course, be publicly available on the internet around the world.
-We will however store all the other personal information you provide on our secure servers, which incorporate both password and firewall protection.
+All personal information you provide will be stored on our secure servers, which incorporate both password and firewall protection.
+Please note that your username will be publicly visible but this can be a pseudonym.

+If you choose to publish information about yourself in your public profile or in articles you choose to publish on the website (both optional), this information will, of course, be publicly available on the internet.

-Data transmission over the internet is inherently insecure, and we cannot guarantee the security of data sent over the internet.
+While all payment information is sent over a secure protocol, other data transmission over the internet is inherently insecure, and we cannot guarantee the security of data sent over the internet.

 You are responsible for keeping your password and user details confidential.
 We will not ask you for your password (except when you log in).